The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 So if you’re planning a bikepacking trip where you won’t see a tap for days, or hitting Asia, Africa, or Latin America with your backpack and camping tent, the best portable water filter for your needs is a critical piece of equipment.

-The water filtration systems industry has developed massively in the last few years and there are now a bewildering array of considerations to make and styles to choose from.
+The water filtration systems industry has developed massively in the last few years, and there is now a bewildering array of considerations to make and styles to choose from.
 So we’ve done the work to make sense of it all for you.

 The 10 Best Travel Water Filters and Purifiers